djalbat/murmuration/README.md

 ## Usage

 Statements are covered first up, but ideally they should be executed in the context of transactions and therefore the remainder of this section cannot be overlooked.
-In particular, the example statements that follow are executed inside operations, which are covered in the later subsection.
-If you do not want to use operations then you can in fact easily wrap statements in promises, again see the relevant subsection below.
+In particular, the example statements that follow are executed inside operations, which are themselves covered in the later subsection.
+If you do not want to use operations then you can in fact easily wrap statements in promises, again see the relevant subsection later on.

 ### Generating statements

 Statements are generated dynamically with a simple, promise-like syntax.
-Again it is worth noting that statements are executed inside operations, which themselves rely on transactions, both of which are covered later on.
+Again it is worth noting that they can be executed inside either operations or promises.
+In the examples below operations are used.
+Wrapping statement in promises is covered later on.

-Note that the following points apply to all of the examples given next:
+Note that the following points apply to all of the examples:

 * A local `using()` function has been employed rather the function supplied by the package, because the `Statement` class it utilities has been extended.
 See the relevant subsection below for more details.
 * Each operation provides a connection and a context as well as the `abort`, `proceed` and `compoete` callbacks.
-These allow the result of the execution to determine whether the application should abort, proceed to the next operation or complete, respectively.
-Again see the relevant section below.
+These allow the result of the statement's execution to determine whether the application should abort, proceed to the next operation or complete, respectively.
+Again see the relevant section on operations later on.

 In the first example a row is selected should its email address and password match the given values: